A lot or a little?

-Parents need to know that this violent sci-fi action sequel is loud and gory, with multiple exploding chests and heads; lots of mangling, penetrating, and acid-burning; bloody injuries; screaming children; and gross-out assaults.
+Parents need to know that Aliens vs. Predator: Requiem is a violent sci-fi action sequel that's loud and gory, with multiple exploding chests and heads; lots of mangling, penetrating, and acid-burning; bloody injuries; screaming children; and gross-out assaults.
 There's a bit of cleavage, a scene that lingers on a girl's skimpy-underwear-clad bottom, a bit of drinking, and references to being stoned.
 Language includes repeated "f--k"s, plus other profanity.

 What's the story?